-Tenure and promotion in the professorial ranks will be granted only to persons who demonstrate excellence in scholarly and academic achievement.
-Performance is evaluated specifically in the areas of teaching and learning, research/ creative/scholarly activity, and service.
+Tenure for faculty with tenure-earning appointments and promotion in the professorial ranks will be granted only to persons who demonstrate excellence in scholarly and academic achievement.
+Performance is evaluated specifically in the areas of teaching/instructional effort toward student learning, research/creative/scholarly activity, and service.
+In addition, participation as a citizen of the University is an integral part of faculty performance.

 The academic units of the University will define criteria for tenure and promotion according to the standards of their respective fields and disciplines, with specific expectations for types and levels of achievement and how they will be measured and documented.
 Tenure and promotion guidelines at all levels are expected to recognize and value contributions that support USF's prevailing strategic priorities.
 Academic units may specify more stringent standards than those articulated herein but may not specify less stringent standards.
-However, deans may apply to the Provost for variance in exceptional cases.
+However, deans may apply to the institution's designated senior academic officer for variance in exceptional cases.